 It's true you may not have a swimming pool, bar, tennis court and evening cabaret, but what you do have is access to a wonderful array of fresh produce, local beers, home-made pies and pastries, fantastic pub food and often stunning scenery, coupled with the opportunity to meet the people who grow or make the food you are eating and drinking and learn a little about their lives.
 Of course camp sites can be great, and even using Brit Stops you will have to find places to empty waste water and charge up the leisure batteries from time to time.

-A new book is needed each March, regardless of when you bought the last one, as each year the guide will be completely updated, and each year's guide will grow as the scheme becomes more widely known.
-On the other hand, there will undoubtedly be hosts who for a variety of reasons (retirement, sale of premises, moving away, closing down, etc.) cannot continue to offer a stopover for Brit Stops members.
-We remove these from the new book to prevent wasted journeys.
-From 2013 to 2014 we removed 20 sites and added 150, and from 2014 to 2015 we removed 35 sites and added 181.
+Well, it is a membership scheme!
+Plus, each March the guide is completely updated.
+On one hand, there will be hosts who for a variety of reasons (retirement, sale of premises, moving away, closing down, etc.) cannot continue to offer a stopover for Brit Stops members, and we remove these from the new book to prevent wasted journeys.
+On the other, we usually add between 100-200 new sites each year, so there is a considerable turnover of sites in the book.

 Currently over 90% of our sites will accept dogs.
 In some cases they may not be allowed in the shop or bar, however.